-Nominating and Corporate Governance ("Governance") Committee - one meeting in fiscal year 2010.
+Nominating and Corporate Governance ("Governance") Committee - three meetings in fiscal year 2011.
 Our Governance committee consists of Former Senator Bradley and Messrs.
 Sands and Simons.
 The chair of our Governance committee is Former Senator Bradley.
 The functions of this committee include:

-- reviewing periodically director performance on our Board of Directors and its committees and performance of management, and recommending to our Board of Directors and management areas of improvement; - · interviewing, evaluating, nominating and recommending individuals for membership on our Board of Directors; - evaluating nominations by stockholders of candidates for election to our Board of Directors and establishing policies and procedures for such nominations; - reviewing with our chief executive officer plans for succession to the offices of chief executive officer or any other executive officer, as it sees fit; and - · reviewing and recommending to our Board of Directors changes with respect to corporate governance practices and policies.
+- reviewing periodically director performance on our Board of Directors and its committees and performance of management, and recommending to our Board of Directors and management areas of improvement; - · interviewing, evaluating, nominating and recommending individuals for membership on our Board of Directors; - evaluating nominations by stockholders of candidates for election to our Board of Directors and establishing policies and procedures for such nominations; - reviewing with our chief executive officer plans for succession to the offices of chief executive officer or any other executive officer, as it sees fit; and - reviewing and recommending to our Board of Directors changes with respect to corporate governance practices and policies.

-Our Governance Committee met in July 2010 to, among other things, recommend the director nominees for nomination to our Board at our 2010 annual meeting of stockholders.
+Our Governance Committee met in August 2011 to, among other things, recommend the director nominees for nomination to our Board at our 2011 annual meeting of stockholders.
 A detailed list of the Governance Committee's functions is included in its charter, which can be accessed by using the "Investor Relations" and then "Corporate Governance" links on the Company's website at www.quinstreet.com.

-Compensation Committee - four meetings in 2010.
+Compensation Committee - six meetings in 2011.
 Our Compensation Committee consists of Professor McDonald and Messrs.
 Sands and Stalder.
 The chair of our Compensation Committee is Professor McDonald.
 The functions of this committee include:

-- determining the compensation and other terms of employment of our chief executive officer and our other executive officers and reviewing and approving corporate performance goals and objectives relevant to such compensation; - reviewing and approving the compensation of our directors; - evaluating and recommending to our Board of Directors the equity incentive plans, compensation plans and similar programs advisable for us, as well as modification or termination of existing plans and programs; - establishing policies with respect to equity compensation arrangements; and reviewing with management our disclosures under the caption "Compensation Discussion and Analysis" and preparing the Compensation Committee Report that the SEC requires to be included in our annual proxy statement.
+- determining the compensation and other terms of employment of our chief executive officer and our other executive officers and reviewing and approving corporate performance goals and objectives relevant to such compensation; - reviewing and approving the compensation of our directors; - evaluating and recommending to our Board of Directors the equity incentive plans, compensation plans and similar programs advisable for us, as well as modification or termination of existing plans and programs; - establishing policies with respect to equity compensation arrangements;

+- reviewing with management our disclosures under the caption "Compensation Discussion and Analysis" and preparing the Compensation Committee Report that the SEC requires to be included in our annual proxy statement; and - assessing risks arising from our compensation policies and practices and whether any such risks are reasonably likely to have a material adverse effect.